• Skip to main content

 Program Titles

-Richard Charles Simpson is a former professional baseball outfielder who played seven seasons with the Los Angeles Angels and California Angels, Cincinnati Reds, St. Louis Cardinals, Houston Astros, New York Yankees and Seattle Pilots.
+Richard Charles Simpson is a former professional baseball outfielder who played seven seasons with the Los Angeles Angels, California Angels, Cincinnati Reds, St. Louis Cardinals, Houston Astros, New York Yankees, and Seattle Pilots.

-Whose father played in the league that has been defunct more than a generation, is a keeper of their flame.
-Since his boyhood in St. Louis, he has been collecting memorabilia from this chapter of American history, largely forgotten since the segregated league disbanded.
+Whose father played in the leLeaguehat has been defunct more than a generation, is a keeper of their flame.
+Since his boyhood in St. Louis, he has collected memorabilia from this chapter of American history, largely forgotten since the segregated league disbanded.

 Negro League Baseball Part of the History of baseball in the United States series.